Daniel-Popov10/Rock-Paper-Sccissors-Game/README.md

 After the ending of each round the winning side is awarded with 5 points, the side to reach the maximum score of 25 points wins the game.

-# How to run the game and play the game
+# How to run and play the game

 in order to run and play the game type the following command in your console: